-Why You Should Invest Inside Your- Circle of Competence?
+Circle of Competence – Why You Should Invest Inside It?

 “We have to deal in things that we are capable of understanding.”
 Charlie Munger

-Further, you need not be an expert in a lot of areas.
-Just stick to where you are the best and avoid the areas where you do not have much expertise.
+Anyways, as mentioned earlier, you need not be an expert in a lot of areas.
+Just stick to where you are good and avoid the areas where you do not have much expertise.
 By doing so, you can maximize your chances of success.

 How can you widen your ‘Circle of Competence’?

-Nevertheless, do not worry, if you think that your circle isn’t too big.
+If you think that your circle isn’t too big, do not worry.
 With time, you can work on it and expand your circle of competence.
 How?
 By continuously learning new things.
 Just Read, Read, Read!

 That’s the only way how experts increase their circle of competence.
 In fact, even an engineer can have a circle of competence is the pharmaceutical sector if he starts reading regularly.
 Here’s a quote by Charlie Munger highlighting the importance of reading:

 “In my whole life, I have known no wise people (over a broad subject matter area) who didn’t read all the time – none, zero.
 You’d be amazed at how much Warren reads – at how much I read.
 My children laugh at me.
 They think I’m a book with a couple of legs sticking out.” -Charlie Munger

-Further, to end this post here is an amazing quote from Charlie Munger that you should take away with you-
+Further, to end this post here is an amazing quote by Warren Buffett that you should take away with you.